I wrote my first holographic (handwritten) will at age 27, right before taking off on a six-month around-the-world

 You must start your will with a declaration and your personal details, so that the validity of your will cannot be contested later.

 1. “I, Mary Skye Robinson, of sound mind and body, declare that this is my final will and testament."

 2. Provide your social security or driver’s license number.

 3. Include your physical address.

-A beneficiary is anyone to whom you will be leaving an inheritance: your spouse, children, parents, friends, even a charity.
+A beneficiary is anyone to whom you will be leaving an inheritance: your spouse, children, parents, friends, or even a charity.